nf-core/funcscan/paper/paper.md

 # Software design

 nf-core/funcscan simultaneously predicts antimicrobial peptide (AMP) genes, antibiotic resistance genes (ARGs), biosynthetic gene clusters (BGCs) as well as carbohydrate active enzyme gene clusters (CGC) from partial or full (meta)genomic sequences.
-In addition, the bacterial taxonomy of input sequences is determined and standardized summaries of all tool outputs are provided (Fig. \ref{fig:workflow}).
+In addition, the bacterial taxonomy of input sequences is determined and standardised summaries of all tool outputs are provided (Fig. \ref{fig:workflow}).

 ![Workflow overview of nf-core/funcscan.
 (1), genomic sequences are prepared and annotated with one of four ORF annotation tools.